 The Custom Vision service is optimized to quickly recognize major differences between images, so you can start prototyping your model with a small amount of data.
-50 images per label are generally a good start.
-However, the service is not optimal for detecting subtle differences in images (for example, detecting minor cracks or dents in quality assurance scenarios).
+It's generally a good start to use 50 images per label.
+However, the service isn't optimal for detecting subtle differences in images (for example, detecting minor cracks or dents in quality assurance scenarios).

 Additionally, you can choose from several variations of the Custom Vision algorithm that are optimized for images with certain subject material—for example, landmarks or retail items.
-See Select a domain for more information.
+For more information, see Select a domain.

 How to use it

-The Custom Vision Service is available as a set of native SDKs as well as through a web-based interface on the Custom Vision portal.
+The Custom Vision Service is available as a set of native SDKs and through a web-based interface on the Custom Vision portal.
 You can create, test, and train a model through either interface or use both together.